ssfsx17/ffpnp/Trappings/Items.md

 - Clot Charm (6,000 gil) - restores 1,000 HP, also heals undead
 - Blood Charm (20,000 gil) - restores all HP, also heals undead

+### Utility

+- Rename Card - allows the user to change their name
+- Gysahl Greens (50 gil) - feed for a Fat Chocobo
+- Gysahl Whistle (2,000 gil) - summons a Fat Chocobo for item storage, transfers, and shipping

 ## Magic Items

 - Bestiary (50 gil) - Casts Libra